**UPDATED FOR 2023**

 Fee: $0

 We are currently offering both virtual and in-person options around the state.
-To register for virtual workshops, please email kristi.jenkins@dhhs.nc.gov with the preferred date of attendance.
-To register for the in-person events, contact michelle.rufus@dhhs.nc.gov
+To register for in-person workshops, submit application to michelle.rufus@dhhs.nc.gov or fax to 919-715-9243.
+To register for virtual workshops, email application directly to kristi.jenkins@dhhs.nc.gov.

 Program Description: The packaging and shipping of clinical laboratory specimens is regulated by the U.S. Dept. of Transportation (DOT), the International Civil Aviation Organization (ICAO) and the U.S. Postal Service (USPS) as a Class 6 hazardous material.
 The primary goal of these regulations is to ensure the safety of individuals, animals and the environment against risks associated with transporting hazardous materials.